 Warning: Only Confluence Cloud identifies support for an archiving API.
-Attempting to Confluence server with this feature will most likely result in an "Unsupported Confluence API call" error (500).
+Attempting to Confluence Data Center with this feature will most likely result in an "Unsupported Confluence API call" error (500).

-Attention: Confluence's archiving API is marked as experimental at the time of writing.
+Attention: Confluence's archiving API is marked as experimental by Atlassian at the time of writing.
 This feature may experience issues over time until the API is flagged as stable (if ever).